 'Cloner Object' for VJing in TouchDesigner

-TD allows you to easily create cloners like those in Cinema 4D, the workflow is totally different, but the results are very similar and best of all, procedural.
-If you are VJ, good news, you won't need to waste your time rendering this kind of footage anymore.
-You only need to set the object to be cloned, a template and a Geometry COMP (the cloner itself).
-The cool thing is that you can use anything as the template, including geometries and particles.
+TD allows you to create cloners like those in Cinema 4D, but with procedural workflow.
+The good news, you won't need to waste your time rendering this kind of VJ visuals anymore.
+You only need to set the object to be cloned, a template, and a Geometry COMP (the cloner itself).
+The cool thing is that you can use anything as a template, including geometries and particles.
 You can watch the entire workflow in the short video tutorial below.

-Audio Spectrum and Reactive Visuals in Touch Designer
+Audio Spectrum and Audio-Reactive VJ Visuals in TouchDesigner